connectjunkie/homebridge-beoplay/README.md

 * Select Add Accessory
 * Tap on the "More options..." link

 The TV or Smart Speaker should appear on the next page.
 Select it and when asked for a PIN, use the same PIN you used for Homebridge (in the `bridge` section of your `config.json`).
-If you have multiple devices using these integrations, follow the same process for them all.
+If you have multiple devices using these integrations, follow the same process to add each.

 # Notes

 ## Type parameter

-Note that any of the types can be used regardless of whether the B&O device is actually a TV or a speaker, however functionality and how the device can be controlled will differ as shown below.
+Note that any of the types can be used if your B&O device is a speaker - TVs will only use the `tv` type.
+Functionality and how the device can be controlled will differ as shown below.
 Note that how you have set the "mode" setting (see below) will determine whether on/off control will standby/wakeup the device or mute/unmute the device.

 Type | Apple Home app | Siri | Third party HomeKit app (ie Eve, Home+ etc)
 --- | --- | --- | ---